God's Gift To You

 Romans 4:3-5, For what saith the scripture?
 Abraham believed God, and it was counted unto him for righteousness.
 Now to him that worketh is the reward not reckoned of grace, but of debt.
 But to him that worketh not, but believeth on him that justifieth the ungodly, his faith is counted for righteousness.

 In Acts 16:30, the Philippian jailor asked Paul and Silas a very important question, “Sirs, what must I do to be saved?”
-That is a very important question, because, if you don’t know what to do to be saved, you can never be saved; or be sure you are saved.
-But, God wants you to be saved, and know you are saved.
-He says so in I John 5:13, “These things have I written unto you that believe on the name of the Son of God; that ye may know that ye have eternal life, and that ye may believe on the name of the Son of God.”
+That is a very important question, because if you don’t know what to do to be saved, you can never be saved or be sure you are saved.
+But, God wants you to be saved and to know you are saved.
+He says so in I John 5:13 - “These things have I written unto you that believe on the name of the Son of God; that ye may know that ye have eternal life, and that ye may believe on the name of the Son of God.”
 He came that we might have life.
 John 10:10-11 says, “The thief cometh not, but for to steal, and to kill, and to destroy: I am come that they might have life, and that they might have it more abundantly.
 I am the good shepherd: the good shepherd giveth his life for the sheep.”
 God offers you the gift of salvation, and an abundant life through the sacrifice of his Son, Jesus Christ.
 His salvation cannot be earned.
 It can only be received.
 The word “saved” means to be delivered, and to be made whole.
 It’s like going to the doctor and finding out you have a dreaded disease.
 Your only hope would be for the doctor to provide a remedy to deliver you from that disease; something that would make you whole.
 Jesus is the only remedy for your lost condition.

 Have you been seeking for peace, but can’t seem to find it?
 Would you like to be made whole?
 Do you want to be delivered from the penalty and the power of sin?
 Would you like to be forgiven, and know that you have eternal life?
 Are you willing to take God at his word?
 If you are, then God has the answer for your longing and searching heart.

-Repent - that is, turn to God from your sin.
+Repent - that is, turn to God from your sins.
 And believe - put your faith (complete trust) in Jesus Christ alone for your salvation: believing he died for your sins and that his resurrection secured your forgiveness.
 Remember, salvation is in a person, not a religion or a creed.
 Christ is not one of many ways to heaven.
 He is the only way to heaven.

 John 14:6, Jesus saith unto him, I am the way, the truth, and the life: no man cometh unto the Father, but by me.